 Processed food has become more American than apple pie.
 But chemical additives in the food, if consumed in large quantities, may be a health concern.
 Here are five additives you should avoid.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 In three years, food manufacturers will have to phase out artificial trans fats from their products, under guidelines announced by the FDA.

 For years, we’ve heard that saturated fat is bad for our hearts and that unsaturated fat is good.
-But experts’ views on dietary fat are changing.
-It’s easy to be confused.
 Learn which fats you can eat more of and which fats to avoid.
-And enjoy useful tips on heart-healthy eating, cooking and shopping from preventive cardiology dietitians Julia Zumpano, RD, LD, and … Read More
+Preventive cardiology dietitians Julia Zumpano, RD, LD, and Kate Patton, MEd, RD, CSSD, LD, offer tips on heart-healthy eating, cooking and shopping above.

 For years, we’ve been told to avoid high-cholesterol foods for heart health, but those days may be coming to an end.
 A top nutrition advisory committee says people no longer have to be concerned about eating foods that are high in cholesterol.
 The committee’s report, which was released today, will help shape the next version … Read More

 Doctors and dietitians spend plenty of time talking to you about making smart food choices.
 But what delicious decisions do they make on their own time, for health or personal reasons?
 And what foods do they avoid at all cost?
 We asked, and they answered.
 Find out if your favorite food made their “do not eat” list.
 Take … Read More